 It is not necessary to include either the donor’s Social Security number or tax identification number on the acknowledgment.

-A separate acknowledgment may be provided for each single contribution of $250 or more, or one acknowledgment, such as an annual summary, may be used to substantiate several single contributions of $250 or more.
+A separate acknowledgment may be provided for every single contribution of $250 or more, or one acknowledgment, such as an annual summary, may be used to substantiate several single contributions of $250 or more.

 Leverage the Interaction

 Think of every letter as an investment.
-It is important that with every letter created, there is a call to further action or clear next steps included in the mailing/email.
+It is important that there is a call to further action or clear next steps included in the mailing/email.
 If you spend money on paper, envelopes, stamps, and ink to send a mailing, you had better include marketing material in the mailing inviting them to participate, or to continue participation.
 If you only send them a summary of contributions, it’s a wasted opportunity!

 First Contact Rule

 You can save money by waiting until a donor contacts your nonprofit first.
 It is not required by law to send a year-end summary of giving.
 If not contacted, don’t send.
 Save the forever stamps and use the paper and envelope on someone else.
 The flip side of that is — sending a contribution summary is an opportunity to fundraise.
 If you don't ask, you don't receive.

 It is important to document in your donor database all those donors who are deemed “valued.”
 Once all valued donors are determined by your organization, it is important to treat them as valuable.
 Once your organization has realized a need to establish valued donors, the next step should be determining exactly what a valued donor is.
 A good general rule to follow: red-flag donations over $250.
 If these valued customers request contribution summary letters it is absolutely paramount to deliver such information.
 You should also handwrite a letter to your largest donors.